-- 78. A key element in preparing a new Local Plan is to establish what land is available for development within the Borough over the plan period.
+- 73. A key element in preparing a new Local Plan is to establish what land is available for development within the Borough over the plan period.
 The Council has been made aware of numerous potential development sites through previous evidence gathering such as the Strategic Housing Land Availability Assessment and the Employment Land Review.
-These sites have been explored in detail and in some cases, they have been included in draft policy documents as potential site allocations, the Council's Interim Planning Position Statement or have progressed to planning applications. - 79.
-The Council issued a 'call for sites' as part of the consultation process.

-Landowners, agents and developers were asked to submit details of their suggested sustainable and developable sites using an online form including, a plan and basic site details. - 80.
-Map 1 at Annex 3 shows the scale and distribution of the sites submitted as potential development allocations.
+These sites have been explored in detail and in some cases, they have been included in draft policy documents as potential site allocations, the Council's Interim Planning Position Statement or have progressed to planning applications out with the development plan process. - 74.
+Given that the plan period was likely to extend beyond that previously planned for, and that the circumstances of land, land owners and developers could have changed since information was gathered for previous plans, the Council issued a new call for sites as part of the consultation process.
+Landowners, agents and developers were asked to submit details of their suggested sustainable and developable sites using an online form including, a plan and basic site details. - 75.
+The map at Appendix 3 of Annex 1 shows the scale and distribution of the sites submitted as potential housing allocations.
 Many of these have been submitted and considered through previous plan making cycles, however others are new suggestions responding to the Council's suggestions for achieving strategic housing delivery over a longer plan period.
 They range in size from relatively small extensions adjacent to existing villages, through to a large expanse of land to the west of the A1, an area put forward as a potential new settlement.
-Elsewhere, the submitted sites form major clusters at the urban fringe, concentrated to the south west, north west, north and north east of the town. - 81.
-In considering the potential Local Plan housing site allocations, the Council will consider these submissions alongside sites already identified for consideration through previous planning exercises, mainly the SHLAA 2015 which provides an assessment of the Borough's ability to accommodate housing development over the Local Plan period.
+Elsewhere, the submitted sites form major clusters at the urban fringe, concentrated to the west, north west, north and north east of the town. - 76.
+In considering the potential Local Plan housing site allocations, the Council will consider these submissions alongside sites already identified for consideration through previous planning exercises, mainly the SHLAA 2015 which provides an assessment of the Borough's ability accommodate housing development over the Local Plan period.
 Previous work on the Local Plan Making and Growing Places housing allocations, now included in the Interim Planning Position Statement, are also shown on Map 1.
 The Council will need to assess all these sites to inform decisions on the Local Plan allocations needed to meet the housing requirement.
 The first part of that assessment is a high-level sift to identify the preferred strategic development locations.

-Selecting Strategic Development Locations
+Selecting a Location for Strategic Scale Development